 - Rapidly search all NICE Guidance on your smartphone

 - Select full guidance documents or selections of individual chapters from guidance documents, bookmark individual sections of guidance chapters for use as offline reference on your smartphone

 - Adjust the font size; alter the colour presentation of the text; ‘swipe' from chapter to chapter when reading guidance.

 - Automatically receive updates and new guidance as soon as it's published on the NICE website.

 Windows 8.1 NICE Guidance app

-The official NICE Guidance app is now available to download for users of Windows 8.1.
+The official NICE Guidance app is now available to download for users of Windows 8.1 and above.

 The app has all the features of the NICE guidance app as well as the exclusive ability to send articles to other applications or send via email.